isomerpages/csc-knowledge/_ethos-issue-25/Budget 4 0 Optimising for Better Outcomes.md

 <div class="notestop">
 <h6>NOTE</h6>
 <ol>
-<li>Examples of such policy responses to address the pandemic include: the Jobs Support Scheme, the Care and Support Package, the COVID-19 Recovery Grant, the Jobs Growth Incentive, SGUnited Jobs and Skills, Rental Relief and Cash Grant and so on.
+<li id="num1">Examples of such policy responses to address the pandemic include: the Jobs Support Scheme, the Care and Support Package, the COVID-19 Recovery Grant, the Jobs Growth Incentive, SGUnited Jobs and Skills, Rental Relief and Cash Grant and so on.
 Together, they helped Singapore avoid long-term scarring from COVID-19.
 For more information, please see "Assessment of the Impact of Key COVID-19 Budget Measures", published by the Ministry of Finance (MOF) on 17 February 2022.
 </li>
 </ol>